sjmeyer/aws-cognitoOnLambda/README.md

 where "function" is the name of your function.
 Can be anything.

+If you're on MacOs you can simply select both the node_modules folder and .js file that you want to upload, right click, and choose "Compress 2 items".

 **Small gotcha**

 You'll see that the files are named according to what they actually do, e.g. userLogin.js or userSignUp.js.
 When specifying the 'handler' for your function on the AWS console or the CLI, be sure to use the correct file name.
 By default the handler will be specified as "index.handler", which means Lambda will look for a file called "index.js".
-If, for example, you're deploying userLogin.js, the handler will be "userLogin.handler".
+If, for example, you're deploying userLogin.js, the handler should be "userLogin.handler".